brimdata/zed/docs/lake/design.md

 zed lake merge -p logs <tag>
 (merged commit <tag> printed to stdout)
 ```
-After the merge, all of the segments comprising the new commit are sorted
+After the merge, all of the objects comprising the new commit are sorted
 and non-overlapping.
-Here, the segments from the given commit tag are read and compacted into
+Here, the objects from the given commit tag are read and compacted into
 a new commit as an `add` operation.
 Again, until the data is actually committed,
 no readers will see any change.

 Additionally, multiple commits can be merged all at once to sort all of the
-segments of all of the commits that comprise the group, e.g.,
+objects of all of the commits that comprise the group, e.g.,
 ```
 zed lake merge -p logs <tag-1> <tag-2> <tag-3>
 (merged commit <tag> printed to stdout)